-When shopping for a home, most realtors want to see you get pre-qualified for a loan or have the cash on hand to purchase.
-This saves them from potentially wasting time and energy showing homes to someone who couldn’t purchase a property when it came time to close.
+Typically when you start the home search, your real estate agent will want you to get pre-qualified for a loan.
 To be pre-qualified for a standard loan, you need documentable income, a decent credit score, and you must meet specific debt to income ratios.
-But, what do you do if you don’t fit the system, rent forever?
+But, what do you do if you don’t fit the “norm?”

 Contact a licensed housing specialist now!
 602-429-6789